davidefavia/sc-assignment/README.md

 A prompt asks you to choose an option between:

+#### Download groups

-- __Download groups__: connect to Microsoft Graph API to create groups JSON files.
+Connect to Microsoft Graph API to create groups JSON files inside `./output/MSGraph/Groups`.

 ## Test